veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 #### VPKVeepViewer

-The `VPKVeepViewer` view Controller is initialized with a `VPKImage` and it's associated `VPKPreview`.
+The `VPKVeepViewer` view Controller is initialized with a `VPKImage` and its associated `VPKPreview`.
 These methods are delegate callbacks from the VPKPreview on receiving a use touch event:

 ```swift